How to Smoke Fish

-Resist lifting the lid until the methylated spirits has all burnt off.
+Resist lifting the lid until the methylated spirits have all burnt off.
 This should take about fifteen minutes.

-A smoke/cooker is very portable and great taken on your trip to the lake.
+A smoke/cooker is very portable, easy to use and great taken on your trip to the lake.
 Fresh fish cooked on the spot.
-You just can’t beat it for taste!
+You just can’t beat it for the taste!